Freedom Lane: A Stone’s Throw

 “Maybe,” Luca said looking at his watch.
 “It’s almost midnight.
 Paulie must be home with his stinky feet up.”

-Suddenly Paulie came driving around the corner from State ST. He pulled up next to Luca’s car and got out of his car.
+Paulie came driving around the corner from State Street.
+He pulled up next to Luca’s car and got out.
 Everyone stared in disbelief.

 “You finally showed up!”
 Luca said.
 “What the hell took you so long?”